d3fc/d3fc/getting-started.md

         .call(chartLayout);
     </script>

-The `chartLayout` takes a [D3 selection](https://github.com/mbostock/d3/wiki/Selections), which in this case is the `div` you added earlier and constructs an SVG and a number of other elements:
+The `chartLayout` component takes a [D3 selection](https://github.com/mbostock/d3/wiki/Selections), which in this case is the `div` you added earlier and constructs an SVG and a number of other elements:

 <div id="step-layout" style="width:400px; height:200px"></div>